fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/departure.md

 For most flights, i.e., flights departing from aerodromes, the departure aerodrome will be represented in `departureAerodrome`, and the estimated off block time will be represented in `estimatedOffBlockTime`.

-Flights that file non-aerodrome departure points will represent the departure point in `departurePoint`, and will use `estimatedRouteStartTime` for the departure time.
+Flights that file non-aerodrome departure points will represent the departure point in `departurePoint`, and will use `estimatedRouteStartTime` for the estimated departure time.

 Airfile flights will represent the route start point in `departurePoint`, and will use `estimatedRouteStartTime` for the the airfile route start time.
 In addition, airfile flights will set the `airFileIndicator` to `AIRFILE`.